-Analipsi Village Astypalea: The butterfly shaped island of Astypalea is parent to the beautiful village of Analipsi.
+Analipsi Village Astypalea: The butterfly shaped island of Astypalea is separated 9 km from the beautiful village of Analipsi.
 A Maltese pirate used this island as their base.
 In 1827, to escape capture by enemies, the French pirate burnt his own boat.
 Thus, the village also received the name Maltezana.

 The village lies on a small fertile plain, on the northern side of the island.
 There are many sights to see on the island including the chapel of Analipsi, at the end of the village and the Agia Varvara chapel built on the site of the ancient temple of Artemis.
 The ruins of the temple can still be found at the chapel to this date.
 There are some wonderful mosaics from the 3rd century in the chapel.